nehaljwani/team.exiv2.org/book/IMaEA.md

 Prior to using Conan, the build environment for Visual Studio was hand built for Visual Studio 2005 and relied on Visual Studio to convert to the edition in use.
 Additionally, source trees for dependencies were required in specific locations on storage.
 We did support CMake on Visual Studio, however it required a 500 line cmd file _cmakeBuild.cmd_ to download and build the dependencies.
 The effort to create and maintain that apparatus was considerable.

 Conan brings a fresh approach to building dependencies.
 Every dependancy has a "recipe" which tells Conan how to build a dependency.
 The recipes are held on servers and are fetched from remote servers on demand.
 Exiv2 has a file conanfile.py (written in python) which tells Conan which dependencies are required.
-Conan fetches the recipe, build the dependency and caches it for future use.
+Conan fetches the recipe, builds the dependency and caches it for future use.
 When dealing with very large libraries such as openssl, the recipe might pull prebuilt binaries for your requested configuration.
 For more modest libraries (such as expat and zlib), the recipe will fetch the source and build.
 Conan caches binary dependencies in your ~/.conan directory.
 This arrangement means that you seldom build dependencies as they are usually in the cache.

 I have always supported the plan to use CMake as our common build platform and invested a lot of effort in cmakeBuild.cmd.
 Using Conan with Visual Studio is much superior to our prior methods of working with CMake and Visual Studio.